ryneeverett/git-regress/README.md

 Example Output
 ==============

-The examples can by reproduced by pulling (the example repo)[https://bitbucket.org/ryneeverett/example-repo], but the easies way to get it is to simply run the tests.
-See (below section)[#running-the-tests].
+The examples can by reproduced by pulling [the example repo](https://bitbucket.org/ryneeverett/example-repo), but the easies way to get it is to simply run the tests.
+See [below section](#running-the-tests).
 The example repo will end up at `./test-output/example-repo`.

 git regress
 -----------